AR2202/Colourful/Documentation.md

 `transpileREADME`

-transpiles the README to an SKI expression
+transpiles the README to an SKI expression.

+Please do not try to evaluate the README file.
+It looks like it goes into infinite recursion.
+This might be a bug, but there are genuine Colourful programs that go into infinite recursion.
+Transpiling the README works fine though.

 `transpileFile <filepath>`